CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6B - Horizontal Coordinates.md

 &= 133\degree\:3'\:31.3''
 \end{align}
 ```
 Thus, the light was shining from an angle of $133\degree$ $3'$ $31.3''$ from the Zenith.
-Keeping in mind that since the Sun's azimuth is less than that of Venus (i.e. the Sun West of Venus), the Sun must be shining from the left:
+Keeping in mind that since the Sun's azimuth is less than that of Venus, the Sun must be shining from the left:
 <p align="center">
   <img width="150" src="https://github.com/CitruzSquared/essays/assets/23460281/10422092-c198-47be-a4d8-145a0d273e0c">
 </p>